BabarAli93/EdgeBus/README.md

 }
 ```
 #### Network
 Next task is to generate the Network containing all the users, servers and services deployed.
 For that, update fileds in [EdgeBus/data/configs/generation-configs/hetero-configs/heteronetwork.json](data/configs/generation-configs/hetero-configs/heteronetwork.json).
 Following configuratins will create a netowork in dataset 7 with 20 taxis/ users.
-We have 8 stations in this sample.
+We have 8 stations/ edge servers in this sample.

 ```
 {